deflax/macos-gocryptfs-bin/README.md

 ## Mac OSX arm64 gocryptfs and SiriKali binaries

 Tested on MBA M1 2020.
-I had some issues building gocryptfs using brew so i had to to this manualy, as the gocryptfs brew formula didnt want to detect the installed macFUSE 4.1.2
+I had some issues building gocryptfs using brew so i had to do this manualy, as the gocryptfs brew formula didnt want to detect the installed macFUSE 4.1.2

 ### gocryptfs